palamarchukser/demos/socket/client/README.md

 # Server-Sent practise
-Small Server Sent Events demo using Node, Express, React, Typescript.
+Simple Chat demo using Socket.IO, Angular, JavaScript, TypeScript, HTML, SCSS.

 ## Client (React, TS):
 In the client directory, you can run: